iCliniq Logo

 Where Does the Mole Appear?

 Mole can occur anywhere in the body, irrespective of whether the area is exposed to the sun.
-Normally moles will be in uniform color like tan, brown or black with a distinct border which can separate it from the surrounding skin.
-Moles can start forming right from childhood until the age of 40.
-Moles can change their appearance over time and sometimes they may also disappear.
+Normally, moles are uniformly colored, like tan, brown, or black, with a distinct border that separates them from the surrounding skin.
+Moles can start forming from childhood until the age of 40.
+They can change their appearance over time, and sometimes, they may also disappear.

 Do Moles Have Different Appearances?